 The dosage of CBD oil for dogs and cats should start at 0.3 mg per pound of body weight.
 It is easiest to administer using a dropper.
 Start with the smallest possible dose and increase slowly until the necessary pain relief and therapeutic benefits are achieved.

 Start with half the recommended dose and increase over a few days.
 Observe your pet’s condition for any adverse reactions.
-Remember that relaxation is perfectly normal after consuming full-spectrum products for the first time.
+Remember that relaxation and sleepiness are perfectly normal after consuming full-spectrum products for the first time.

 Dogs and cats don’t really like the taste of full-spectrum oil, so if you have trouble administering it, apply the oil to a piece of meat to mask the smell and taste.
 It is also best provided at night for peaceful sleep.